Hopper Time Management Personality Style Preference

 Multi-tasking seems like a good idea because it helps Hoppers feel as if they are getting a lot done.
 They enjoy the change of pace and the freedom to switch from activity to activity.
 Contrary to the feeling of busyness and productivity, Hoppers are easily distracted, can get off-track, and fail to finish what they start Immersed in a variety of unrelated tasks, Hoppers can also lose track of time.

-Hoppers have a tendency to be ‘quick starters’ who not only enjoy but THRIVE on the adrenaline rush of starting new things.
+Hoppers have a tendency to be ‘quick starters’.
+They not only enjoy but THRIVE on the adrenaline rush of starting new things.
+They also love the dopamine that’s delivered when they successfully switch tasks.

 However, uncontrolled hopping creates a path of incompleteness, which easily turns into overwhelm.
 A Hopper can also be unaware that others prefer to focus on one task at a time.
 It can frustrate coworkers when Hoppers do not pick up on clues that their constant hopping behavior causes stress, frustration, and distraction for others.